Plan a Digital Event

 Earth Day Network has tools to help you plan almost anything. browse earthday.org to check out your options.

-Earth Day is Wednesday April 22, but you can hold events at any point that week or in April!
+Earth Day is April 22 each year, but you can hold events at any point before or after!
 You’ll need…

 …A time (morning, afternoon, or evening)